-- ALWAYS place a pan on a surface element before turning it on.
-Be sure you know which knob controls which surface element.
-Make sure the correct element is turned on.
-When cooking is completed, turn element off before removing pan. - NEVER leave a surface cooking operation unattended especially when using a high heat setting or when deep fat frying.
+- To eliminate the hazard of reaching over hot surface burners, cabinet storage should not be provided directly above a unit.
+If storage is provided, it should be limited to items which are used infrequently and which are safely stored in an area subjected to heat from an appliance.
+Temperatures may be unsafe for some items, such as volatile liquids, cleaners or aerosol sprays. - ALWAYS place a pan on a surface burner before turning it on.
+Be sure you know which knob controls which surface burner.
+Make sure the correct burner is turned on and that the burner has ignited.
+When cooking is completed, turn burner off before removing pan to prevent exposure to burner flame. - ALWAYS adjust surface burner flame so that it does not extend beyond the bottom edge of the pan.
+An excessive flame is hazardous, wastes energy and may damage the appliance, pan or cabinets above the appliance.
+This is based on safety considerations. - NEVER leave a surface cooking operation unattended especially when using a high heat setting or when deep fat frying.
 Boilovers cause smoking and greasy spillovers may ignite.
 Clean up greasy spills as soon as possible.
-DO NOT use high heat for extended cooking operations. - NEVER heat an unopened container on the surface element or in the oven.
+DO NOT use high heat for extended cooking operations. - NEVER heat an unopened container on the surface burner or in the oven.
 Pressure build-up may cause container to burst resulting in serious personal injury or damage to the appliance. - Use dry, sturdy pot-holders.
 Damp pot-holders may cause burns from steam.
-Dishtowels or other substitutes should NEVER be used as potholders because they can trail across hot surface elements and ignite or get caught on appliance parts. - ALWAYS let quantities of hot fat used for deep fat frying cool before attempting to move or handle. - DO NOT let cooking grease or other flammable materials accumulate in or near the appliance, hood or vent fan.
+Dishtowels or other substitutes should NEVER be used as potholders because they can trail across hot surface burners and ignite or get caught on appliance parts. - ALWAYS let quantities of hot fat used for deep fat frying cool before attempting to move or handle. - DO NOT let cooking grease or other flammable materials accumulate in or near the appliance, hood or vent fan.
 Clean hood frequently to prevent grease from accumulating on hood or filter.
-When flaming foods under the hood turn the fan off. - NEVER wear garments made of flammable material or loose fitting or longsleeved apparel while cooking.
+When flaming foods under the hood, turn the fan off. - NEVER wear garments made of flammable material or loose fitting or longsleeved apparel while cooking.
 Clothing may ignite or catch utensil handles. - ALWAYS place oven racks in the desired positions while oven is cool.
 Slide oven rack out to add or remove food, using dry, sturdy potholders.
 ALWAYS avoid reaching into the oven to add or remove food.
 If a rack must be moved while hot, use a dry potholder. - ALWAYS turn the oven off at the end of cooking. - Use care when opening the oven door.
-Let hot air or steam escape before moving or replacing food. - NEVER use aluminum foil to cover oven racks or oven bottom.
-This could result in risk of electric shock, fire, or damage to the appliance.
-Use foil only as directed in this quide. - PREPARED FOOD WARNING: Follow food manufacturer's instructions.
-If a plastic frozen food container and/or its cover distorts, warps, or is otherwise damaged during cooking, immediately discard the food and its container.
-The food could be contaminated.
+Let hot air or steam escape before moving or replacing food.